 Working at Maltalingua has been an engaging and rewarding experience.
 I like working here because of the professional development and the friendly atmosphere.

-When I'm not teaching or learning more about teaching, I like spend my time reading, playing table-top role-playing games, and practising my close-up card magic!
+When I'm not teaching or learning more about teaching, I like to spend my time reading, playing table-top role-playing games, creating and editing videos and practising my close-up card magic!

 Hi, I’m Rachael and I’m from Scotland.
 I made the decision to retrain and move abroad and now I am a CELTA qualified teacher in Malta.
 I started with Maltalingua in June last year and haven’t looked back.
 The school is almost like a family and we have a strong and supportive teaching team.

 I really enjoy meeting our students and find myself learning from them as much as they learn English from me.
 We work hard but the reward comes from seeing how our students improve and develop.